 Beyond just making sure your treadmill fits in your home, you also want to make sure it’s suited for the type of workout you’ll be doing.
 If you’re running, you’ll want the belt to be at around 50 inches long and twenty inches wide for running.
 Having a longer band does take up more space, but it helps make sure you have enough room for your stride while running.

 When you’re exercising, you want your treadmill to be sturdy.
 While running, having an unsteady console or handrails isn’t very encouraging.
 You want a treadmill that will remain stable, either while walking or running.

-Shock absorption also plays an essential part in maintaining your exercise, both for comfort and the benefits on your body.
-Having a treadmill that feels too "soft" when you use it can wear out faster, plus cause knee injury, and a harder surface isn't much better.
-A good treadmill will feel stable but have enough of leeway to lessen the strain on your joints while you exercise.
+Shock absorption also plays an essential part in maintaining your exercise, both for comfort and the benefits of your body.
+Having a treadmill that feels too “soft” when you use it can wear out faster, plus cause knee injury, and a harder surface isn’t much better.
+A good treadmill will feel stable but have enough leeway to lessen the strain on your joints while you exercise.

 Speed is one of the components that relied very much on what type of exercise you intend to do with your treadmill.
 If you’re looking at walking, then this isn’t as much of an issue, but runners will want a treadmill that can reach at least 10 miles per hour.

 Whether you’re walking or running, the incline helps simulate outdoor running conditions.
 An increase of 10% is sufficient for most workout needs.
 You can also consider looking for a model that also provides decline, but that’s less likely to be found on lower-priced treadmills.

 Your workout quality can be affected by your treadmill’s motor, so you need a stable baseline.
 For basic workouts, you can expect for a 2.0 horsepower motor to do the trick, while running and frequent-use bump up the best horsepower to a range of 2.5 to 3.5.
 Users with a weight over 200 pounds will want an additional 0.5 HP to prevent motor strain.